What Is an Encrypted Notepad?

 There is no recovery mechanism.
 AES-256-GCM encryption is designed so that without the correct passphrase, the data is permanently unrecoverable.
 Always store your passphrase in a password manager.

-Can I use this to share encrypted messages?+
+Can I share encrypted notes between devices?+

 Built by Derek Giordano · Part of Ultimate Design Tools